-bhindi masala recipe with video and step by step photos – here’s another delicious bhindi recipe that is often made at home. this bhindi masala recipe is easy to make and is a semi dry curry. i have also posted the bhindi masala gravy recipe, which is a curried version.
+bhindi masala recipe with video and step by step photos. this is a delicious bhindi masala recipe that i often make at home. this bhindi masala recipe is easy to make and is a semi dry curry. i have also shared bhindi masala gravy recipe, which is a curried version.

 like all other dry bhindi recipes, even this bhindi masala is best served with soft phulkas or chapatis or paratha or naan and a cucumber raita or veg raita by side. they also go well as a side dish with some dal-rice or any rice-curry combo.